-Voice Thread: An important tool this semester is Voice Thread (you will have access when you are registered for this course).
-When you go to Voice Thread you will find an interactive option for learning how to navigate this course and short interactive lectures for each week, some discussion and assignment aids.
+Voice Thread: An important tool this semester is Voice Thread Voice Thread (Links to an external site.) (you will have access when you are registered for this course).
+When you go to you will find an interactive option for learning how to navigate this course and short interactive lectures for each week, some discussion and assignment aids.
 You are required to use Voice Thread for some of your work.
 There is no cost for using this application.